Latin Name: Acer saccharum

 Common Name(s): Hard Maple, Sugar Maple, Rock Maple

 Sources: Northeastern North America

+Curly Maple has a heavy presence of distorted grain (figure) ranging from curly or wavy to tight fiddleback, to pleated quilted pattern.
 Unlike most other hardwoods, the sapwood of Hard Maple lumber is most commonly used rather than its heartwood.
 Sapwood color ranges from nearly white, to an off-white cream color, sometimes with a reddish or golden hue.
 The heartwood tends to be a darker reddish brown.
-Birdseye Maple is a figure found most commonly in Hard Maple, though it’s also found less frequently in other species.
 Hard Maple can also be seen with curly or quiltedgrain patterns.

 Grain is generally straight, but may be wavy.
 Has a fine, even texture.